EunmiYoo/Snow-crash/level00/resources/Readme00.md

     ![Alt text](image-2.png)

 5. Once registered, you’re gonna have to find the password that will log you in with the "flagXX" account.
-So, need to find the account who use flag00` (written in the subject ).So, try to put the command as below to find the flag00 in the file type
+So, we need to find the account who use flag00 (written in the subject).
+So, try to put the command as below to find the flag00 in the file type.

 `find / -type f -user flag00`

 ```
     1) find / : Starts the search from the root directory.
 This search will include all directories and subdirecotires